PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - The Crime Victim Advocate Internship Program is designed to provide criminal justice system experience to students interested in advocating for crime victims in the prosecution of criminal cases.
 Students work with victims of all types of crimes including property crime, domestic violence, child abuse, and sexual abuse among others to inform them about the criminal justice system and help speed their recovery from the criminal act.

-- Interns perform a variety of tasks including notification of court events/case status as well as providing court accompaniment to victims to grand jury and trial.
+- Interns perform a variety of tasks including notification of court events/case status, explaining the criminal justice system, referring victims to community resources, as well as providing court accompaniment to victims to grand jury and trial

 CLACKAMAS COUNTY JUVENILE DEPARTMENT